iamthuypham/to_do_list_app/README.md

 # to_do_list_app
-This is project, original from Bloc Software Engineer Training program, and recreated to fit personal use
+This is first project original from Bloc Software Engineer Training program The app will be recreated to fit personal use